Science and technology in China: National programs

 The major national programs received 15-20% of government R&D spending in 2010.
 They funded research, after a stated competitive proposal procedure, in universities, institutes, and enterprise.
 Important project may receive funding from several programs.
 The programs have arguably had a strong effect but have also been involved in scandals, corruption and fraud.
 They have been accused mainly of producing derivative works rather than driving innovation and it has been claimed that they ignore merit in selecting projects in favor of cronyism.
-China is trying to improve their efficiency through measures such as more peer-review and evaluations.
+China is trying to improve its efficiency through measures such as more peer-review and evaluations.

+In 2014, the China Integrated Circuit Industry Investment Fund was established in an effort to reduce dependence on foreign semiconductor companies.

 Economic and Technological Development Zones

 Based on the success of the Special Economic Zones of the People's Republic of China, China has created Economic and Technological Development Zones.
-They have the purposes of building up high-tech industries, attracting foreign investment, increasing exports, and improve the regional economy.
+They have the purposes of building up high tech industries, attracting foreign investment, increasing exports, and improve the regional economy.
 They are considered to have been very successful and have been expanded from an initial fourteen to fifty-four.